What Is Springboard?

 4. Have you taken a Springboard course in the last 2 years?

-6. If you have, have you graduated from that course already?
-What is your status on the Springboard Website?
+6. If yes, have you graduated from that course?
+What is your status on the Springboard website?

-• Click on the down arrow next to your name/email near the top right-hand corner of the page
+• Click the down arrow next to your name/email in the top right corner.

-Please email us the displayed “Status” for the course/each of the courses and/or take a screenshot and email it to us.
+Please email us the displayed “Status” for each course or take a screenshot and send it to us.

-Once you have provided us with a copy of your CV and the answers to the questions above a member of our Springboard Admissions team will then follow up with you and advise whether you are eligible for Springboard and which of our Springboard courses will suit you based on your previous work and education background.
+Once we receive your CV and answers to the questions, a member of our Springboard Admissions team will follow up to confirm your eligibility and recommend the most suitable Springboard course based on your work and education background.

-We will then email you a link to the relevant/active official Springboard Application.
-You will need to apply on the Springboard website using this link.
-There is a specific closing date and time for Springboard courses which will be mentioned in the email – you will have to submit your application before this deadline.
+We will then email you a link to the relevant official Springboard application.
+You must apply through the Springboard website using this link before the specified deadline, which will be mentioned in the email.

 Does That Mean I can Apply for a GetReskilled Course Free of Charge?

-Basically, yes – provided you meet one or more of the Springboard Eligibility Criteria you may now apply for a free Springboard place on our courses.
+Basically, yes – if you meet one or more of the Springboard Eligibility Criteria, you may apply for a free Springboard place on our courses.

-We offer two courses under the Springboard Initiative both of which are Level 7 Certificate Programmes that are academically accredited by the Dublin Institute of Technology.
-Completion of one of these courses will allow you to meet the academic criteria for future employers in the pharma or med device manufacturing industries.
+We offer two courses under the Springboard Initiative, both Level 7 Certificate Programmes academically accredited by the Dublin Institute of Technology.
+Completing one of these courses will help you meet the academic requirements for future employers in the pharma or med device manufacturing industries.

-On average, we get about 600 inquiries a month for our courses, we take about 40 of those for interviews, and we offer places to approximately 30 people.
+On average, we receive about 600 inquiries per month for our courses.
+Out of these, we interview around 40 applicants and offer places to approximately 30 people.

-Please Note: We have limited places available for employed people looking to move across, as under Springboard+ 2017/18 priority of places has to be given to those in unemployment.
-Currently, we only have places for employed people in our September 2017 intake.
+Please Note: We have limited places available for employed people looking to transition, as under Springboard+ 2024/25, priority is given to those who are unemployed.

 What Is The Application Process?